sinfuljosh/CameraPlus/README.md

 # CameraPlus
-Plugin for Beat Saber for a smoother and wider FOV camera.
+Allows for multiple wide FOV cameras with smoothed movement, which makes for a much more pleasant overall spectator experience.

 [Video Comparison](https://youtu.be/MysLXKSXGTY)
 [Third Person Preview](https://youtu.be/ltIhpt-n6b8)